Chandler Stephenson Game Preview: Golden Knights vs. Blackhawks

 Stephenson Stats vs. the Blackhawks

-- The Blackhawks are 19th in goals allowed, conceding 13 total goals (2.6 per game) in the NHL.
+- The Blackhawks are 15th in goals allowed, giving up 21 total goals (three per game) in the NHL.

 |2023-2024 Season